 What types of Computer Repair Services does Karls Technology perform?

 We provide services to businesses and clients in their homes, including:

 - Diagnose / repair hardware or software problems

 - Laptop repair, PC repair and Apple repair

 - Hard drive data recovery

 For help with diagnosing an overheating computer, call us at 1-800-620-5285.
 Karls Technology is a nationwide computer service company with offices in many major cities.
-This blog post was brought to you from our staff at the Denver Computer Repair Service, if you need computer repair in Denver, CO please call or text the local office at (720) 441-6460.
+This blog post was brought to you by our staff at the Denver Computer Repair Service.
+If you need computer repair in Denver, CO please call or text the local office at (720) 441-6460.